Ranjithdurai451/spark-code/README.md

     - Generate `ENCRYPTION_KEY` for API key encryption (e.g., a random 64-character string).

     **Note:** Gemini and Judge0 API keys are provided by users through the app's settings when they first use the analysis features.
+    - Set up a Supabase project and add the URL and service role key.
+    - Register with Razorpay to get your API keys for payment processing.

 4.  **Run the development server:**
     ```bash